joamag/doers/readme.md

 go build github.com/joamag/doers/src/doers
 ```

-If the intentn is to install the doers into the ``$GOPATH`` directory the global install
+If the intent is to install the doers into the ``$GOPATH`` directory the global install
 mode should be activated using:

 ```bash